samip5/archlinux-docker/README.md

 Since the image depends on itself, the question which arises is how this all started.
 The initial containers have been created using the tarballs provided by the Arch Linux ARM project.

+ARMv6 is based off the image for Raspberry Pi 1, which may or may not work on other hardware.

 I used the following steps to bootstrap for each
 architecture:

 ```
-gzip -d ArchLinuxARM-armv7-latest.tar.gz
+sudo tar xvzf ArchLinuxARM-armv7-latest.tar.gz -C tmp-arch
+sudo tar cf ArchLinuxARM-armv7-latest.tar -C tmp-arch/ .
-docker import ArchLinuxARM-armv7-latest.tar samip537/archlinux-arm32v7:latest
+docker import ArchLinuxARM-armv7-latest.tar samip537/archlinux:arm32v7
 ```

 ## Credits